Who Needs an Estate Plan?

 You have health concerns

 Having comprehensive medical documents, including a medical power of attorney and living will, ensures that your wishes are documented and that your loved ones know your healthcare wishes.
+For more information about selecting a health care agent, click here.

 You have significant assets, and are concerned about taxes